 5 Reasons Why Wet Shaving is Better (Backed by Science)

 As all men (and women) know, shaving is a serious business.

 After all, you’re taking a razor sharp piece of metal to your skin, opening up the possibility of cuts, nicks, scrapes and weeping wounds if you’re not careful.

 However, when I say shaving is a serious business, I’m talking about something else altogether.

-Ever since King Camp Gillette invented the world’s first double blade safety razor at the start of the 20th century, razor manufacturers have been fighting against one another to dominate what has grown to be well over a $15 billion a year business—all while seemingly paying no mind to the wishes of their customers, let alone the science behind getting a close shave.
+Ever since King Camp Gillette invented the world’s first double edge safety razor blade at the start of the 20th century, manufacturers have been fighting against one another to dominate what has grown to be well over a $15 billion a year business—all while seemingly paying no mind to the wishes of their customers, let alone the science behind getting a close shave.

 Sure, Schick, Gillette and the others all have multi-million dollar laboratories where they design and test their latest and greatest products.